bomberstudios/fullstackopen/part1/unicafe/README.md

 - [x] StatisticLine for displaying a single statistic, e.g. the average score.

 To be clear: the StatisticLine component always displays a single statistic, meaning that the application uses multiple components for rendering all of the statistics.

+## Exercise 1.11: Unicafe step6 ✅

+Display the statistics in an HTML table.

+## Exercise 1.12: anecdotes step1